 Crippling Overspecialization: Doppelganger is the last style obtained by Dante over the course of the game, and summons a doppelganger of Dante on command to fight with him.
-While the extra Dante takes a load of your back ( and even unlocks a 2-player mode!) it forces you to use him frequently, causing it to become a hindrance in boss fights where dodging, enhanced swordplay, better ranged combat or dodging would work better.
+While the extra Dante takes a load off your back (and even unlocks a 2-player mode!), it forces you to use him frequently, causing it to become a hindrance in boss fights where dodging, enhanced swordplay, better ranged combat, or dodging would work better.

 Cutscene Incompetence: Even if you beat Vergil on top of that tower without getting hit once, the cutscene makes it look like you were losing the whole time, with Dante panting and barely keeping up while Vergil calmly deflects most of his attacks.
 Then Vergil stabs Dante through the guts with his own sword.